winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : `get N <= 10` x === 8
 ```

-We can generalize this code to a refinement type that imposes an arbitrary condition on a given type `T`:
+We can generalize this code to a refinement type that imposes an arbitrary condition on a given type `T`, as long as that condition can be expressed as a function of type `T → Bool`:

 ```dhall
 let toPredicate = λ(T : Type) → λ(cond : T → Bool) →